Mortoti/tech-fields-roadmap/README.md

 ### 1️⃣ Introduction & Daily Reality
 - What professionals actually do every day
 - Why this field matters
-- Salary ranges and career growth
 - Is this right for you?

 ### 2️⃣ Complete Skills List with Timeline
 - Every skill you need
 - Exact order to learn them
-- Time estimate for each
-- Total timeline to job-ready

 ### 3️⃣ Detailed Skill Breakdown
 **For each skill:**